raphcwj/Chess-RL/README.md

 (MIT 6.884: Computational Sensorimotor Learning)

-DeepMind created their groundbreaking AlphaZero algorithm with an estimated $35 million dollars of computational powwer.
+DeepMind created their groundbreaking AlphaZero algorithm with an estimated $25 million dollars of computational power[1].
 The goal of this project was to explore whether it would be possible to achieve some headway with a $9.99 Google Colab Pro GPU.

 ## Offline Reinforcement Learning: Training a Lean Chess Agent